Today I surprised my girls with Lofthouse Style Sugar Cookies for Valentine’s Day!

 - 4 to 6 tablespoons of whole milk

 Start by adding a stick of super soft (not melted) butter to your stand mixer and blend until smooth and creamy.
 About 2 minutes.

 Add in the 2 to 3 cups of sifted powdered sugar.
 Once incorporated, add in the vanilla and milk.

 Lastly, add in the food coloring (if using).

 Swirl on the frosting and sprinkle with… sprinkles!
 Who needs store bought when you can make Lofthouse style sugar cookies at home?

 Lofthouse Style Sugar Cookie recipe adapted (barely) from The Recipe Critic.
-The buttercream frosting is a recipe I’ve always used.
+The buttercream frosting is mine and linked in the post.

 Buy the Cookbook: Simply Scratch : 120 Wholesome Homemade Recipes Made Easy Now available on Amazon »